saicha124/fedshareM3/replit.md

 - **Trusted Authority**: System initialization, participant registration, and access control management

 ## Implementation Notes
-- **2025-09-22**: Successfully implemented hierarchical federated learning algorithm based on research paper
+- **2025-09-22**: Successfully completed fresh GitHub import to Replit environment
 - Current implementation provides demonstration-level security features suitable for research and testing
 - For production deployment, security components would need production-grade cryptographic implementations
 - All hierarchical components integrated into existing web interface with real-time progress tracking
 - Configuration system extended with HierConfig class supporting all hierarchical algorithm parameters
+- **Import Status**: ✅ COMPLETED - All components functional and ready for use